Select your country

 Things like the CIST Benchmarks, advice given out by Microsoft, and the NIST Framework are great starting points.
 Then get any changes tested by a trusted independent penetration testing team, making sure that you follow up on all recommendations and get them retested.

 Next, backups!
 Just having a Veeam Server running on the same flat network as every other server just isn’t good enough.
-It might save you from hardware failure but it’s a key target for attackers, and while a lot of companies rely on the trusty old tap backup solution, they are less than comforted by the time it takes to recover a whole network from tape.
+It might save you from hardware failure but it’s a key target for attackers, especially in the context of ransomware and while a lot of companies rely on the trusty old tap backup solution, they are less than comforted by the time it takes to recover a whole network from tape.
 Try this in your next IT Team meeting: ask your team how long it will take to recover your entire network from your current backup solution.
 You should get back a lot of answers as your company should have recovery plans for a range of scenarios, for example, accidental file deletion, hardware failure, system rebuild, full network recovery.
 You should be treating your backup sources as your crown jewels or get out of jail free cards.
 They should be fully segmented from the main networks and monitored within an inch of their lives.
-Any attempt to access them should be alerted upon and fully investigated.
+Any attempt to access them should be alerted upon and fully investigated to prevent any form of cybercrime.

 We hosted a panel discussion with our in-house experts on how to beat ransomware and we have published a comprehensive guide to tackle the cyber extortion threat.
 Don’t hesitate to delve into it.
 And of course, reach out to us for advice and help, before, during and/or after an attack.